synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 Cesium-based atomic clocks are "the most accurate realization of a unit that mankind has yet achieved."
 By extension, Cesium, the database named after the element in question, must also be accurate.
 This is challenging, however, due to Cesium's concurrent nature.
 When multiple subprocesses(goroutines) are to apply operations on the database, it is vital to handle these potentially conflicing operations in an orderly and predictable manner.

 As Cesium looks to become production-ready, this task becomes more important as Cesium must support Read operations, Write operations, and Delete operations (through a tombstone/garbage-collection system).
-All of the operations must coexist without conflicting each other.
+All of the operations must coexist without conflicting each other: for example, we obviously do not want two writers writing to the same file, but it's totally fine to read from a file in the first 100 bytes, while a writer in append-mode is writing to byte 150 and onward.

 # 4- Design